Setup

 auto pipe_options = PipeOptions::CreateWithFixedNaming("CommandPipeName", "EventPipeName");

-auto sdk = gcnew SDK(pipe_options, MessageFormat::JSON, logger);
+auto sdk = gcnew SDK(pipe_options, logger);

 In this case SDK will use specific names for the command and event pipes - CommandPipeName/EventPipeName.